 Is Previous Experience needed to Work in a Call Centre?

 For example, customer service or sales experience is a huge benefit. have you worked as a sales associate, customer service representative, and even waiters or waitresses?
 These industries often require similar skills to working in a call centre.
-Having a positive and professional attitude, plus skills like cold calling, building a rapport with callers and being able to multitasking and prioritize tasks are key skills.
+Having a positive and professional attitude, plus skills like cold calling, building a rapport with callers, and multitasking and prioritising tasks are key skills.

 If you have any of these job experiences or skills, make sure you mention them in your answers during an interview.